-This article outlines on how to configure all instances of RSA Authentication Manager to send log messages to a local file to maintain an audit trail of all logon requests and operations performed using the Security Console.
+How to configure RSA Authentication Manager to send log messages to a local file for an audit trail

 Enable SSH to log on to the appliance operating system using Secure Shell (SSH)